Anu-bhav/all-ai-tutorials/pytorch_tutorial/pytorch.md

 3. Run the cells sequentially to understand how PyTorch tracks operations and computes gradients automatically.

 This notebook provides essential knowledge for understanding the mechanics behind training models in PyTorch.

+# PyTorch Tutorial: Backpropagation Explained

+This Jupyter Notebook (`Backpropagation.ipynb`) provides a conceptual overview and a practical, simplified demonstration of the **backpropagation** algorithm using PyTorch.
+It illustrates how gradients are calculated with respect to model parameters (weights) and how these gradients are used to update the parameters to minimize a loss function.

+This notebook builds upon the concepts introduced in `Gradient Calculation With Autograd.ipynb`.

+## Key Concepts Covered:

+1.  **Conceptual Foundation:**

+    - **Chain Rule:** The mathematical foundation for calculating gradients through nested functions.
+    - **Computational Graph:** Visualizing the sequence of operations and dependencies for gradient calculation.
+    - **Three Key Steps:**
+      1.  **Forward Pass:** Compute the model's output and the loss.
+      2.  **Compute Local Gradients:** (Handled automatically by Autograd).
+      3.  **Backward Pass:** Compute the gradient of the loss with respect to the weights using the chain rule.

+2.  **Practical Implementation (Simplified):**
+    - **Setting up Tensors:** Defining input (`x`), target (`y`), and weight (`w`) tensors.
+Crucially, setting `requires_grad=True` for the weight tensor (`w`) to track operations and enable gradient calculation for it.
+    - **Forward Pass:** Performing calculations to get the model's prediction (`y_hat`) and computing the loss (e.g., Mean Squared Error: `(y_hat - y)**2`).
+    - **Backward Pass (`loss.backward()`):** Initiating the backpropagation process.
+PyTorch's Autograd engine calculates the gradients (e.g., `dLoss/dw`) automatically based on the recorded computation graph.
+    - **Accessing Gradients:** Retrieving the computed gradient for the weight using `w.grad`.
+    - **Manual Weight Update:** Implementing a basic gradient descent step: `weight = weight - learning_rate * gradient`.
+This is done within a `torch.no_grad()` block to prevent this update step from being tracked in the computation graph.
+    - **Zeroing Gradients (`w.grad.zero_()`):** Resetting the gradients after updating the weights.
+This is essential because gradients accumulate by default on subsequent `.backward()` calls.

+## How to Use:

+1. Ensure you have PyTorch installed (`pip install torch`).
+2. Open `Backpropagation.ipynb` in a Jupyter environment (like Jupyter Lab or VS Code with the Python extension).
+3. Run the cells sequentially to follow the conceptual explanation and the step-by-step implementation of a single backpropagation and weight update cycle.

+This notebook provides a foundational understanding of how automatic differentiation (Autograd) is used to implement the backpropagation algorithm, which is the core mechanism for training most neural networks.
+While this example uses manual weight updates, in practice, PyTorch's `torch.optim` module provides optimized algorithms for this step.